UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To monitor your usage, read digital gas meters from left to right and dial meters from right to left.

-Dial meters require a bit more attention.
-These meters typically have four or five clock-like faces.
-The most important rule to remember is the “Right-to-Left” rule: read the dials starting from the right and moving left.
+3. Read a Dial Meter: This requires the “Right-to-Left” rule.
+Read the dials starting from the far right and moving left.
 Note that the hands on adjacent dials turn in opposite directions (one clockwise, the next counter-clockwise).
-If a hand is pointing directly between two numbers, always choose the lower number.
-The only exception is if the hand is between 9 and 0; in that case, 0 represents 10, so you record it as 9.
-Once you have your numbers written down right-to-left, read them back left-to-right to get your final reading.
-For more help on managing your home services, check out our guide on natural gas basics.
+If a hand points directly between two numbers, always record the lower number.
+(The only exception is if the hand sits between 9 and 0; in that case, 0 represents 10, so you record the 9).

 Infographic showing how efficient versus inefficient furnaces affect gas bill costs, with tips on checking usage and upgrading equipment.